We Work Differently

 We use existing infrastructure and networks to keep costs low and set up quickly.
 We partner with established anti-trafficking NGOs who have prevention projects or who are rescuing girls from the sex trade.
 NGOs we choose to help already have a rehabilitation program in place which includes catch-up school education, restorative work and holistic care.

 Once on the ground, we aim to operate sustainably: training and employing local (usually female) instructors, engaging the services of in-country organisations, buying, leveraging and using existing equipment and software, covering internet connectivity costs and encouraging the local economy in any way possible.

 Relevant & Resourceful

 When deciding on curriculum and vocational training pathways we reverse-engineer the process.
 We first look at the local tech industry and find jobs that are in-demand.
 We then cooperate with IT training academies and leverage their connections and networks.
 We work to create pathways to employment based on the needs of both the local and international market.

-As a Cisco Networking Academy, we are also able to award world-recognised certifications and recognise competencies.
-The end goal is getting young women into meaningful careers, so we make sure that our students are equipped to meet the market and have opportunities for employment after vocational training has been completed.
+As a Cisco Networking Academy, we are also able to award world-recognised certifications and recognisable competencies.
+We make sure that our students are equipped to meet the market and have opportunities for employment after vocational training has been completed.